TbExplain: A Text-based Explanation Method for Scene Classification Models with the Statistical Prediction Correction: Experiments

-Due to the vast size of the dataset, the hardware limitations for processing these data, and the considerable similarity of a number of classes to one another, only 9 categories out of all categories were selected for each dataset, followed by the selection of all images labeled with one of these 9 classes.
-In \Cref{tab-category}, the selected categories are specified separately for each dataset.
-We selected and extracted different categories for each dataset because, by doing this, we can reliably make sure of the efficiency and functionality of the model proposed in this paper.
-This selection strategy ensures that the model works for any class of scene category.
+We selected three datasets to evaluate the performance of TbExplain: MIT67 \cite{quattoni2009recognizing}, Places365 \cite{zhou2017places}, and SUN397 \cite{xiao2010sun}.
+Due to the vast size of datasets, the hardware limitations for processing these data, and the considerable similarity of a number of classes to one another, nine unique categories out of all categories were selected for each dataset, followed by the selection of all images labeled with one of these nine classes.
 We randomly selected 78 images per chosen category from the MIT67 dataset and 75 images for the other two datasets as training data.
-These new datasets, derived from the original ones and each with nine categories, were selected as our experimental data.
+These new datasets, derived from the original datasets and each with nine categories, were selected as our experimental data.
 To generate test data for each dataset, we randomly selected 25 images for each of the nine classes.
 We also randomly selected 10\% of the training data as validation data.
 Finally, we convert all image sizes to $256\times256$ pixel and normalize all pixel values from $[0,255]\in \mathbb{N}$ to $[0,1]\in \mathbb{R}$.
+We utilized various versions of pre-trained ResNet on the ImageNet dataset~\cite{russakovsky2015imagenet} and a pre-trained YOLOv5 on the COCO dataset~\cite{lin2014microsoft} as the scene classification and object detection models, respectively.
+YOLOv5 is used beacause it incorporates a range of techniques and architectural innovations aimed at enhancing its robustness to noise.
+These include a resilient network architecture, effective post-processing, and robust training techniques, all contributing to its ability to maintain high detection accuracy in noisy environments.
+We also employed GradCAM and LIME as internal XAI techniques in the Model Explanation module.
+The computational resources for this study are a 12GB RAM and a Nvidia Tesla K80 GPU.